ibm-cloud-architecture/refarch-kc-ui/server/README.md

 ### A TDD for ship event consumer

 We want to have the user interface polling every x seconds the state of ship so it can update the ship map.
 There are multiple ways to implement this.
 The angular component can call a BFF end point every x seconds using the RxJS Observable interface, then the BFF can call the Ship microservice.
-But as we are using event sourcing, we have the state of the ship as ShipEvent on the `bluewaterShip` kafka topic, therefore the BFF is also a kafka consumer and will populate a list of the last n events read from the topic.
+But as we are using event sourcing, we have the state of the ship as ShipEvent on the `bluewater-ship` kafka topic, therefore the BFF is also a kafka consumer and will populate a list of the last n events read from the topic.
 When Angular call the new BFF api `getShipPosition(shipId)` then the last event is sent back.

 To illustrate a TDD approach on consuming ship event in the BFF we define a new test case: `test/GetShipEvent.spec.ts`.